Scores of Russian troops killed in one of deadliest strikes against Putin’s forces

-Scores of Russian troops killed in Ukraine missile strike – in one of deadliest strikes against Putin’s forces
+Scores of Russian troops killed in Ukraine missile strike – one of deadliest attacks against Putin’s forces

 Scores of Russian troops have been killed by an attack on a complex in the Donetsk region, one of the deadliest strikes against Vladimir Putin’s forces since the start of the invasion of Ukraine.

-In a rare acknowledgement of the scale of the attack, Russia‘s Defence Ministry claimed it lost 63 troops to the strike when Ukraine hit “a temporary deployment facility” in the Russian-controlled Ukrainian city of Makiivka with four US-supplied Himars missiles – seeking to counter claims from Kyiv that hundreds of soldiers had been killed in the assault.
+In a rare acknowledgement of the scale of the attack on New Year’s Eve, Russia‘s Defence Ministry claimed it lost 63 troops when Ukraine hit “a temporary deployment facility” in the Russian-controlled Ukrainian city of Makiivka with four US-supplied Himars missiles.
+The message appeared to counter claims from Kyiv that hundreds of soldiers had been killed in the assault.

 Moscow hardly ever releases figures for its casualties, and when it does the figures are typically low – it acknowledged just one death from among a crew of hundreds when Ukraine sank its flagship cruiser Moskva in April.

-The Strategic Communications Directorate of Ukraine's Armed Forces earlier claimed that some 400 mobilised Russian soldiers were killed in a vocational school building in Makiivka and about 300 more were wounded.
-The Russian statement said the strike occurred "in the area of Makiivka" and did not mention the vocational school.
+The Strategic Communications Directorate of Ukraine's armed forces earlier claimed that some 400 mobilised Russian soldiers were killed in a vocational school building in Makiivka and about 300 more were wounded.
+The Russian statement said the strike occurred “in the area of Makiivka” and did not mention the vocational school.

 Russia’s commanders came under harsh criticism at home from irate military observers after the Kremlin admitted to losing scores of troops in the Makiivka strike.
-A popular Russian nationalist military bloggers said the deaths were a result of storing ammunition in the same building as a barracks despite commanders knowing it was within range of a Ukrainian military bolstered by munitions from Western nations.
+A popular Russian nationalist military blogger said the deaths were a result of storing ammunition in the same building as a barracks despite commanders knowing it was within range of a Ukrainian military bolstered by munitions from Western nations.

 Igor Girkin, a former organiser of Russian-backed separatists in eastern Ukraine who has emerged as one of the highest profile Russian nationalist military bloggers, said the ammunition and Russian military equipment stored in Makiivka was left in plain sight.